luchina-gabriel/BASE-EFI-INTEL-HEDT-X299-SKYLAKE-XW-PUBLIC/README.md

 # BASE EFI Intel Skylake-X/W (HEDT)

-# How to GET a COPY of BASE EFI / Como obter a CÓPIA da EFI BASE
+## How to GET a COPY of BASE EFI <br> Como obter a CÓPIA da EFI BASE

-🇺🇸 - To download EFI BASEs, you must be a member of any category on the YouTube channel and connect your Discord to your YouTube account to access the #efi-base channel;
+🇺🇸 - To download EFI BASEs, you must be a member of any category on the YouTube channel and connect your Discord to your YouTube account to access the `#efi-base` channel;
+<br><br>
-🇧🇷 - Para download das EFIs BASEs, é necessário você ser membro de qualquer categoria no canal do YouTube e conectar seu Discord à sua conta YouTube para acesso à sala #efi-base;
+🇧🇷 - Para download das EFIs BASEs, é necessário você ser membro de qualquer categoria no canal do YouTube e conectar seu Discord à sua conta YouTube para acesso à sala `#efi-base`;

 # Basic Info